1. Once a student has

 who will be observing studio activity and lessons.
 This should be a

-positive experience for all concerned.
-It is done only with student
+positive experience.
+It is done with student/parent

 permission and advanced scheduling.
 We are pleased to be included as